uncharted-distil/punk/d3m/README.md

 Finally, any python dependencies go in the `requirements.txt`.

-**For a more concise example on how to use `kafka wrapper` please the sample included in [sample primitive delivering to kafka](https://github.com/NewKnowledge/punk/tree/master/d3m/sample_primitive_delivering_to_kafka).**

 **For a complete dev envirnoment (Dockerized primitive + Kafka) you can check  out [sample integration with kafka](https://github.com/NewKnowledge/punk/tree/master/d3m/sample_primitive_delivering_to_kafka)** In this example, you will have an end-to-end environment for development.
 There are three componenets to it:
 * `Kafka`: Dockerized Kafka cluster
 * `Primitive`: Sample on how to use a primitive in this context.
-See [sample primitive delivering to kafka](https://github.com/NewKnowledge/punk/tree/master/d3m/sample_primitive_delivering_to_kafka).
+See [kafka wrapper](https://github.com/NewKnowledge/punk/tree/master/d3m/kafka_wrapper)..
 * `sample client`: A small python app which will send a dataset to be consumed by a primitive and consequently wait for a response to be sent back.